 - Meet your audience where they are.
 Use the channels where your audience is most active.
 For instance, if people are talking about you on Instagram, join the platform and start building your community there.
 If they’re leaving comments on your website, create a forum there.

-- Allow your consumers to provide feedback and listen to what they have to say.
+- Allow your consumers to provide feedback and listen.
 Communicating with brand communities is crucial to reach and maintaining a higher level of retention and loyalty.
 Getting overly defensive, ignoring or even deleting negative and critical comments can not only be detrimental to your image, but people will feel ignored and this can adversely affect loyalty.
 People appreciate brands that own their flaws and are honest and constructive.

-- Allow users to have a role in the community.
+- Give community users a role.
 Brands can’t control what happens in the community – the community leads the brand towards what it wants from the brand.
-Accepting and embracing this will increase user-generated content that you can leverage to increase engagement and loyalty to the brand.
+Accepting and embracing this will accordingly increase user-generated content that you can leverage to increase engagement and loyalty to the brand.

 If you want to learn more about building a brand community, click here and let us know!

 What is a brand community?